lattice/quda/README.md

 ## Software Compatibility:

 The library has been tested under Linux (CentOS 7 and Ubuntu 18.04) using releases 7.5 through 10.2 of the CUDA toolkit.
-Eariler versions of the CUDA toolkit will not work, and we highly recommend the use of 10.x.
-QUDA has been tested in conjuction with x86-64, IBM POWER8/POWER9 and ARM CPUs.
+Earlier versions of the CUDA toolkit will not work, and we highly recommend the use of 10.x.
+QUDA has been tested in conjunction with x86-64, IBM POWER8/POWER9 and ARM CPUs.
 CMake 3.11 or greater to required to build QUDA.

 See also Known Issues below.